Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-5.md

 - `The order-application module` uses the input port of order domain which is `OrderApplicationService`(OrderApplicationService is injected in OrderController).
-- The order-dataaccess module implements the output ports of the order-domain which are the repository interfaces.
+- The order-dataaccess module(it's adapter classes) implements the output ports of the order-domain which are the repository interfaces.

 ## 32-003 Data access module Adding Order JPA Entity
+Data access adapter classes implement the output ports of the domain layer.

 ## 33-004 Data access module Adding JPA Repository & Adapter implementation
+Note: The base path of all of our microservice packages is: com.food.ordering.system.<micro service name>.service .

+For each type of aggregate in domain layer, create a package in dataaccess package of order-dataaccess module.
+Then create 4 subpackages in each of those packages.

+First create the JPA entities(in entity subpackage of dataaccess) to be used in repository.

+Then create the repository interface using supreme JPA.

-005 Data access module Adding Customer and Restaurant implementations
+## 34-005 Data access module Adding Customer and Restaurant implementations

 006 Messaging module Adding Mapper and Config Data